Coagulation equations for aerosol dynamics: Preliminaries

-The Smoluchowski coagulation equation has been rigorously derived using different approaches that consider different types of particle systems.
+The Smoluchowski's coagulation equation has been rigorously derived using different approaches that consider different types of particle systems.
 In one approach, a purely stochastic particle system is considered, where pairs of particles are randomly picked to originate a new particle.
-The associated stochastic process is usually called Markov-Lushnikov process.
-A different approach considers spatial particle systems, where particles move in an Euclidean domain in a deterministic manner and when they collide they merge with a certain probability.
+The associated stochastic process is usually called Marcus-Lushnikov process.
+A different approach considers deterministic particle systems, where particles move and when they collide they merge with a certain probability.

 The first approach is inspired in Kac-models for the derivation of the Boltzmann equation \cite{FG04}.
-A common strategy is to start from an infinite stochastic particle system where particles of size $x$ and $y$ coalesce at a rate $K(x,y)$ and to prove that the number density, after conveniently rescaled in such a way that the mean free time is constant, converges, as the unit volume tends to infinity, to a measure that solves the Smoluchowski coagulation equation with kernel $K$.
+A common strategy is to start from an infinite stochastic particle system where particles of size $x$ and $y$ coalesce at a rate $K(x,y)$ and to prove that the number density, after being conveniently rescaled, converges, as the unit volume tends to infinity, to a measure that solves the Smoluchowski's coagulation equation with kernel $K$.
 This has been obtained for the additive kernel, product kernel as well as for a class of sub-multiplicative kernels using combinatorial techniques and random graphs.
 See \cite{B06} (Chapter 5.2) for an accessible exposition and \cite{Aldous1999} for a review on existing results and open problems.